TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 To deploy TIBCO ComputeDB from AWS Marketplace, do the following:

 1. Go to the TIBCO ComputeDB's page on [AWS Marketplace](https://aws.amazon.com/marketplace).
-2. Select the region where you want to launch the instances, from the dropdown list.
+2. Select the region where you want to launch the instances from the dropdown list.
-3. Select the appropriate Fulfillment Option from these three listed in the dropdown:
+3. Select an appropriate **Fulfillment** option from the following:
     - 64-bit (x86) Amazon Machine Image (AMI)
     - TIBCO ComputeDB - Developer Configuration
     - TIBCO ComputeDB - Secured Configuration

-    The first option will only launch the EC2 instance from the AMI but it'll not start the ComputeDB cluster.
-Users will have to configure and launch the cluster from the instance manually.
+    The first option only launches the EC2 instance from the AMI, but it does not start the TIBCO ComputeDB cluster.
+You must configure and launch the cluster from the instance manually.

-    The next two options let you launch the cluster using AWS CloudFormation via sample templates which will be pre-loaded on the AWS CloudFormation's Create stack page.
+    The next two options allow you to launch the cluster using AWS CloudFormation via sample templates, which are pre-loaded on the AWS CloudFormation's Create stack page.

-    The option *TIBCO ComputeDB - Developer Configuration* is the recommended one in most cases.
-It lets you launch the ComputeDB cluster with no cluster-level security enabled.
-    This is preferred if you quickly want to try out the ComputeDB product.
+   *	**TIBCO ComputeDB - Developer Configuration** is the recommended option in most cases.
+This option lets you launch the TIBCO ComputeDB cluster with no cluster-level security enabled.
+This is preferred option if you want to quickly try out the TIBCO ComputeDB product.

-    The option *TIBCO ComputeDB - Secured Configuration* lets you launch the ComputeDB cluster with security enabled.
-    As ComputeDB relies on an externally managed LDAP server for authentication, we've provided a test-only LDAP setup in the AMI.
+   *	**TIBCO ComputeDB - Secured Configuration** option lets you launch the TIBCO ComputeDB cluster with security enabled.
+As TIBCO ComputeDB relies on an externally managed LDAP server for authentication, a test-only LDAP setup is provided in the AMI. </br>
-    So in this fulfillment option, the test-only LDAP server is launched along with the ComputeDB cluster.
-This LDAP setup has one admin user (*snappyadmin*) and one non-admin user (*snappyuser*).
-    The password for *snappyadmin* will be available in file `/opt/snappydata/props.txt` in the EC2 instance.
-The password for *snappyuser* is the ID of the EC2 instance that will be launched.
+	Therefore, in this **Fulfillment** option, the test-only LDAP server is launched along with the TIBCO ComputeDB cluster.
+This LDAP setup has one admin user (**snappyadmin**) and one non-admin user (**snappyuser**).
+The password for **snappyadmin** is available in the **/opt/snappydata/props.txt** file, which is located in the EC2 instance.
+The password for **snappyuser** is the ID of the EC2 instance that will be launched.

+    !!!Note
-    Please note that you must provision your own LDAP server to work with the ComputeDB cluster in production and must not rely on the test-only LDAP setup provided in the AMI.
+    	You must provision your own LDAP server to work with the TIBCO ComputeDB cluster in production and must not rely on the test-only LDAP setup provided in the AMI.

 4. Click **Continue to Subscribe**.
 5. Go through the Terms and Conditions and click **Continue to Configure**.
-5. Select *CloudFormation Template* as the Fulfillment option and select one of the two templates explained above.
+5. Select **CloudFormation Template** as the **Fulfillment** option and select one of the two templates explained above.
 Then click **Continue to Launch**.
-6. Select *Launch CloudFormation* as the action and click on **Launch**.
+6. Select **Launch CloudFormation** as the action and then click **Launch**.
-    Alternatively, if you selected *Amazon Machine Image* as the Fulfillment option on the previous page, select *Launch through EC2* as the action on this page, click **Launch** and skip to [these steps](https://tibco-computedb.readthedocs.io/en/enterprise_docv1.2.0/install/setting_up_cluster_on_amazon_web_services/#usingawsmgmtconsole) to complete the setup.
-7. You will be taken to the AWS CloudFormation’s **Create stack** page.
+    Alternatively, if you selected **Amazon Machine Image** as the **Fulfillment** option on the previous page, select **Launch through EC2** as the action on this page.
+Click **Launch** and then perform [these steps](https://tibco-computedb.readthedocs.io/en/enterprise_docv1.2.0/install/setting_up_cluster_on_amazon_web_services/#usingawsmgmtconsole) to complete the setup.</br>The AWS CloudFormation’s **Create stack** page is displayed.
 The Amazon S3 URL of the template is already populated here.
-8. Click **Next**.
+7. Click **Next**.
 The **Specify stack details** page is displayed.
-9. Enter the Stack name and the configuration details of the cluster using the following parameters and then click **Next**:
+8. Enter the Stack name and the configuration details of the cluster using the following parameters and then click **Next**:

 	| Parameters | Description |
 	|--------|--------|